 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiencies described in the accompanying Schedule of Findings and Responses as findings 2016-001 and 2016-004 to be material weaknesses.
+We consider the deficiency described in the accompanying Schedule of Findings and Responses as finding 2017-001 to be a material weakness.